briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     mechanism, that does not contribute to or affect the outcome of the play of the game does not make the device a skill-based amusement machine.

-48. _(vv)_ “Merchandise prize” means any item of value, but shall not include any of the following:
+48. _(vv)_ "Merchandise prize" means any item of value, but shall not include any of the following:

     1. _(1)_ Cash, gift cards, or any equivalent thereof;